 She is a rheumatologist in a private practice in Beverly Hills and is on staff at Cedars Sinai Medical Center.
 Dahlia lives in Los Angeles with her husband, Elan, and her three children.

 Nili Isenberg’s love for music probably began at the Shabbat dinner table, singing z’mirot with her father.
 She also grew up on a steady diet of musical theater, from her mother’s side, and began her life as a performer in Jewish community productions in Portland, Oregon.
 In college and beyond, Nili enjoyed participating in a variety of a cappella and choral singing groups.

 When she moved to Los Angeles (her husband Ethan's hometown) one of her first priorities was to seek out a creative outlet.
 She was delighted to discover the JWRC.
 Her first JWRC production was Annie Get Your Gun (2009).
 Since that time she has also performed in Les Miserables (2012), Into the Woods (2014), Fiddler on the Roof (2015), The Secret Garden (2016), and Beauty and the Beast (2019).
 She is looking forward to participating in Something Rotten (2022), and is excited to serve as Secretary for this wonderful company.

 In her professional life, Nili is on the Judaics faculty at Pressman Academy of Temple Beth Am, while at home she stays busy taking care of her own three children.

 Jazmon DuBrow, Secretary Emeritus

 Jazmon DuBrow has been a theater kid her whole life.
 She performed and worked tech in productions in school and with the JCC's J*Company in San Diego in Annie, Singin' In The Rain and Into The Woods, among others.
-She has been behind the scenes at the JWRC for the last 6 years and occasionally onstage for a moment or two as well.
+She was behind the scenes at the JWRC for six years and occasionally onstage for a moment or two as well.
 In addition to theater, she works from home and teaches Hebrew School.